 Waterfront Marine Construction

-The Meherrin Road and Darden Bridge are currently two lane facilities with an average daily volume of traffic of approximately 3,400 vehicles per day.
-The traffic volume is projected to increase to approximately 4,525 vehicles per day by the year 2036.
-The proposed improvements will not increase the capacity but will make significant safety improvements to this area.
+The Rte 35 (Hancock) Bridge is currently a two lane bridge with an average volume of approximately 3,400 vehicles per day.
+By the year 2036, the traffic volume is projected to increase to approximately 4,525 vehicles per day.
+The proposed improvements to the bridge will make significant safety improvements to the area.

-The project consists of replacing the existing two lane steel truss bridge with a two lane structure with shoulders, grading, paving and drainage on the two lane asphalt approaches for approximately 630 feet.
+The project consists of replacing the existing two lane steel truss bridge with a two lane structure with shoulders, grading, paving and drainage on the two lane asphalt approaches.
 The current bridge was constructed in 1929 and is structurally deficient and weight restricted.
-VDOT strongly recommends closing the bridge during construction to save construction time and cost.
-There is a seven-mile detour planned via Route 58 & Business Route 58.

 A design/location public hearing was held on Feb.
 7, 2013.
 The contract for the design and construction of the project was awarded to Waterfront Marine Construction on Oct.
 17, 2013, at an estimated construction cost of $9.4 million.